sb852/kaggle/README.md

 __'humidity'__ - relative humidity
 __'windspeed'__ - wind speed

+The dataset has a low number of features.
+Feature engineering was performed to drastically improve the model performance.

 Three dependent variables are given.
-'count' is the total number of bike rentals per hour.
+'count' is the total number of bike rentals per hour ('registered' + 'casual').
-'registered' is the number of bike rentals per hour for registered users.
+'registered' is the number of bike rentals per hour of registered users.
-'casual' is the number of bike rentals per hour for casual users.
+'casual' is the number of bike rentals per hour of casual users.

 #  Exploratory data analysis

 In order to get a better understanding of the dataset, I created a number of visualization.
-Some visualizations might not look very interesting but it is a good idea to double-check the data even though kaggle datasets are normally rather clean.
+Some visualizations might not look very interesting but they are helpful to double-check the data (even though kaggle datasets are normally rather clean).

 __Is the depent variable normally distributed?__
 The count variable is skewed to the right.
 There are many hours in which very few bikes were rented out and there are fewer hours where a lot of bikes are rented out.
 Decision trees are a good choice for unbalanced datasets.
 It should also be noted that there a number of outliers present (e.g. values above 800, see boxplot outliers).
-These might be holidays with good weather.
+These might be holidays with especially good weather.
 We will take care of these outliers in a later step.

 ```
 path_training_data = "data/train(1).csv"